Carnegie Libraries of Indiana

 (R) Used to also advertise Elwood's National Book Company's publications, Wendell Willkie of Elwood, and theWillkie Pictorial Souvenir.

 Built in 1903: superceded in 1997 due primarily to wiring problems.
 Temporarily used as the Updegraff's Furniture Store Annex in 2006, per a high school online newspaper, until the heating system quit.
+Indiana Landmarks does not believe the building will make it to its 125th anniversary.

 The Library is now part of the North Madison County Public Library System.
 These Indiana folks sure like long library names.